broadinstitute/seqr-helm/README.md

 ## Overview
 This repo consists of helm charts defining the seqr platform.
 [Helm](https://helm.sh) is a package manager for [Kubernetes](https://kubernetes.io), an open source system for automating deployment and management of containerized applications.

-1. The [*seqr*](charts/seqr) application chart consists of deployments for the [*seqr* application](https://github.com/broadinstitute/seqr) and the optionally enabled [redis cache](https://github.com/redis/redis) and [postgresql relational database](https://github.com/postgres/postgres).
+1. The [*seqr*](charts/seqr) application chart consists of deployments for the [*seqr* application](https://github.com/broadinstitute/seqr), the [`redis` cache](https://github.com/redis/redis) and [`postgresql` relational database](https://github.com/postgres/postgres).
+The `redis` and `postgresql` services may be disabled if `seqr` is running in a cloud environment with access to managed services.
 1. The [hail-search](charts/hail-search) application chart contains a deployment of the service powering variant search within *seqr*.
 1. The [pipeline-runner](charts/pipeline-runner) application chart contains the multiple services that make up the [*seqr* loading pipeline](https://github.com/broadinstitute/seqr-loading-pipelines).
-This chart also exposes the [luigi scheduler user interface](https://luigi.readthedocs.io/en/stable/central_scheduler.html) to view running pipeline tasks.
+This chart also runs the [luigi scheduler user interface](https://luigi.readthedocs.io/en/stable/central_scheduler.html) to view running pipeline tasks.
 1. A [lib](charts/lib) library chart for resources shared between the other charts.
 1. The [*seqr-platform*](charts/seqr-platform) umbrella chart that bundles the composing charts into a single installable.